vkakerbeck/ml-agents/docs/Training-ML-Agents.md

 can use the generated model file with the Learning Brain type in your Unity project to decide the best course of action for an agent.

-Use the command `mlagents-learn` to train your agents.
-This command is installed with the `mlagents` package and its implementation can be found at `ml-agents/mlagents/trainers/learn.py`.
+Use the command `mlagentsdev-learn` to train your agents.
+This command is installed with the `mlagentsdev` package and its implementation can be found at `ml-agents/mlagentsdev/trainers/learn.py`.
 The [configuration file](#training-config-file), like `config/trainer_config.yaml` specifies the hyperparameters used during training.
 You can edit this file with a text editor to add a specific configuration for each Brain.